jonmellman/jamrecorder/README.md

+# JamRecorder

 JamRecorder is an Alexa skill for hands-free audio recording and sharing.
 It records audio to a local Raspberry Pi device and automatically uploads the result to DropBox.

+![JamRecorder image](/image.png)

 I deployed it in a music rehearsal room that I share with friends, and it makes our lives easier with these features:

-![JamRecorder image](/image.png)

 ## Features:
 * Hands-free recording ("Alexa, ask JamRecorder to start recording").
 This is important since I'm often tethered to cables and my hands are occupied.